- Rivastigmine (Exelon) is one of five drugs the FDA approves for the treatment of Alzheimer’s disease.

+Of these, Rivastigmine, Galantamine, and Donepezil are all cholinesterase inhibitors.
 Although various other medications are continually being prescribed in attempts to treat dementia symptoms, these are the only ones that have, under the appropriate testing standards, demonstrated to be effective in delaying the onset of Alzheimer’s, or slowing the progression of some symptoms of the disease.

 Some other drugs prescribed might include anti-inflammatory medications such as Advil, Motrin and Celebrex, Eldepryl (Selegiline) for Parkinson’s, and statins that are prescribed to lower cholesterol levels.